Advancing next-generation pulse oximeters and AI-assisted health tools

 Improving access to multimodal, AI-integrated, and smartphone-based health tools that enable providers to deliver more integrated screening, diagnoses, and care when and where it is needed

-Achieving the ambitious maternal and child health targets set for 2030 demands urgent attention to equitable access to innovative healthcare solutions in resource-constrained settings.
-Where healthcare providers are already overburdened with responsibilities and patient loads, technology can and should do more to support providers in doing their best work.
-Aligned with current trends in high resource settings, health technology that integrates and automates functionalities allows providers to prioritize their time and expertise on patient interactions.
+Achieving the ambitious maternal and child health targets set for 2030 urgently demands equitable access to innovative health care solutions in resource-constrained settings.
+Where health care providers are already overburdened with responsibilities and patient loads, technology can and should do more to support them in doing their best work.
+Aligned with current trends in high-resource settings, health technology that integrates and automates functionalities allows providers to prioritize their time and expertise on patient interactions.

-Smartphone sensor-enabled health measurement as part of medical device technologies is rapidly progressing from theory to practice utilizing comprehensive health datasets to train and validate artificial intelligence (AI) models for digital health applications leveraging off-the-shelf features of readily available smartwatch and smartphone platforms.
+Smartphone sensor-enabled health measurement as part of medical device technologies is rapidly progressing from theory to practice.
+These technologies utilize comprehensive health datasets to train and validate artificial intelligence (AI) models for digital health applications, which leverage off-the-shelf features of readily available smartwatch and smartphone platforms.
 There is a critical gap in the reach of medical devices in low-resource settings where supply of basic health technologies like pulse oximeters, hemoglobinometers, and patient monitors do not meet clinical demand, while many companies prioritize wellness products for high-income populations.
 With a market penetration of more than 6.8 billion users, smartphones could be the most readily available health tool already in the pockets of most providers, health workers, and patients globally.
 To achieve this, there is a need to strengthen the innovation ecosystem to allow AI researchers to externalize algorithms more easily to deliver public health products faster, specifically for health AI solutions intended for use by health care providers in low-resource clinical settings.
 Additionally, multiple common challenges across AI-based health products are surfacing as development progresses.

 In community and primary health care settings, accessible, objective health information is vital for promptly identifying and directing resources to critically ill or at-risk patients.